x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/client-access-rules/procedures-for-client-access-rules.md

 - As a best practice, create a Client Access Rule with the highest priority to preserve your administrator access to remote PowerShell.
 For example: `New-ClientAccessRule -Name "Always Allow Remote PowerShell" -Action Allow -AnyOfProtocols RemotePowerShell -Priority 1`.

 - The rule has the default priority value, because we didn't use the _Priority_ parameter.
-For more information, see the [Use Exchange Online PowerShell to set the priority of Client Access Rules](procedures-for-client-access-rules.md#CARPriority) section later in this topic.
+For more information, see the [Use Exchange Online PowerShell to set the priority of Client Access Rules](#use-exchange-online-powershell-to-set-the-priority-of-client-access-rules)  section later in this topic.

 - The rule is enabled, because we didn't use the _Enabled_ parameter, and the default value is `$true`.

 This example creates a new Client Access Rule named Restrict EAC Access that blocks access for the Exchange admin center, except if the client is coming from an IP address in the 192.168.10.1/24 range or if the user account name contains "tanyas".

 ```
-New-ClientAccessRule -Name "Restrict EAC Access" -Action DenyAccess -AnyOfProtocols ExchangeAdminCenter -ExceptAnyOfClientIPAddressesOrRanges 192.168.10.1/24 -ExceptUsernameMatchesAnyOfPatterns *tanyas* -Priority 1
+New-ClientAccessRule -Name "Restrict EAC Access" -Action DenyAccess -AnyOfProtocols ExchangeAdminCenter -ExceptAnyOfClientIPAddressesOrRanges 192.168.10.1/24 -ExceptUsernameMatchesAnyOfPatterns *tanyas*
 ```

 For detailed syntax and parameter information, see [New-ClientAccessRule](http://technet.microsoft.com/library/f397cd16-dcd7-4929-8c9f-35415ca6b009.aspx).